Beijing New Century International Hospital for Children: Overview

 The International Children's Hospital is a private, joint-venture, institution affiliated with the Beijing Children's Hospital.

 The inpatient floors feature 80 private rooms with sleeping accommodations for a parent to stay overnight with the child.
 In addition, there are 20 "expansive deluxe suites" with extended seating and other features.

 Programs and services

-The International Children's Hospital features services specifically designed for children.
-In addition to full daily clinics in all of the major specialty areas, there are also focused programs in pediatric eye care and pediatric dentistry.
+The International Children's Hospital offers services specifically designed for children.
+In addition to daily clinics covering all major specialties, it also features focused programs in pediatric eye care and pediatric dentistry.

-The health management department offers developmental assessment, annual health examinations and routine immunizations while the specially trained pediatric nutritionist can advise parents on diet and nutritional issues.
+The health management department provides developmental assessment, annual health examinations, and routine immunizations, while a specially trained pediatric nutritionist advises parents on diet and nutritional concerns.

 The 24-hour-a-day, 7-days a week, pediatric emergency room is staffed by Beijing's pediatric emergency specialists.
 This facility includes examination rooms, overnight observation beds and access to the hospital's emergency capabilities in surgery and medicine.